 About

-A bilingual relay of the Hong Kong Environmental Protection Department's Air Quality Health Index, designed to make today's air decisions easier.
+A bilingual relay of the Hong Kong Environmental Protection Department's Air Quality Health Index and air-pollution data, designed to make today's air decisions easier.

 What's AQHI?